vierge-noire/cakephp-fixture-factories/README.md

 based on the associations defined in your models.

 ### Factory
-A factory is a class that extends the `CakephpFixtureFactories\Factory`.
+A factory is a class that extends the `CakephpFixtureFactories\Factory\BaseFactory`.
 It should implement the following two methods:
 * `getRootTableRegistryName()`  which indicates the model that the factory will use to buld its fixtures;
 * `setDefaultTemplate()`  which sets the default configuration of each entity created by the factory.

-The Faker\Generator class is used in order to randomly populate fields, and is anytime available using `$this->getFaker`.
+The `Faker\Generator` is used in order to randomly populate fields, and is anytime available using `$this->getFaker()`.

 [Here is further documentation on Fake](https://github.com/fzaninotto/Faker).